 Rodin is the recipient of awards and fellowships from the Guggenheim Foundation; the Université Libre de Bruxelles; the American Council of Learned Societies; the American Society of Composers, Authors, and Publishers; the Harvard University Center for Italian Renaissance Studies; and the American Musicological Society.
 He has been featured in a variety of public forums, including The New Yorker.
 He prepares new editions of all the music Cut Circle performs; these are freely available through the Josquin Research Project.

 At Stanford Rodin directs the Facsimile Singers, in which students develop native fluency in old musical notation.
-He has organized symposia on the composer Johannes Okeghem, medieval music pedagogy, and musical analysis in the digital age.
-In addition to undergraduate and graduate music courses, he teaches a class on late-medieval feasting that marries art, music, poetry, and politics with hands-on experience in the kitchen.
+He has organized symposia on the composer Johannes Okeghem, medieval music pedagogy, musical analysis in the digital age, and regional Italian cooking.